When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “How about I sit in the car and do some of my homework?”
 Greg suggested.

-“As long as it’s okay with you,” Beth said.
+“That’s fine, as long as it’s okay with you,” Beth said.

 Officer Jim Campo went off duty at five p.m. and remembered to check on that kid’s name, Jado, and the license number on that guy’s Prius.
 He phoned Sergeant Kevin Ambers, the head of the traffic detail.